smasher164/string-go/README.md

 $ go run cmd/string-go file.go
 ```
 where `file.go` contains Go source with delimited strings.
 Running this command
-will place `generated.file.go` into the current directory, containing the equivalent
+will place `generated.file.go` into the same directory, containing the equivalent
 Go source without delimited strings.

 For example, given the following file with a delimited string literal: